 The importance of proper document identification in online notarisation

 Identity verification is the invisible foundation of every notarial act.
-When a notary signs and seals a document, they are not just witnessing your signature, they are formally attesting that the person who signed is who they claimed to be.
+When a notary public signs and seals a document, they are not just witnessing your signature, they are formally attesting that the person who signed is who they claimed to be.
 Get the identification step wrong, and the entire notarial chain collapses.
-This guide explains why proper document identification matters, what standards apply, and how modern online verification raises the bar far above traditional methods.

 What document identification really means